Keep your garden well-watered with watering tools and irrigation systems

 Flow control valves regulate the flow of water from a hose and control the direction of water if you have multiple hoses in your watering system.

-For a guide to setting up an irrigation system, head over to our helpful article.
+For a guide on how an irrigation system works, head over to our helpful article.

 For setting the watering tool to operate for a specific period of time